kilar95/Data-Analysis---Cyclistics-/README.md

 * **Average ride length of annual members is fairly constant during all week**
 * **Sunday is the day of week with longest average ride lenght for both user types**

-Making the plot about number of rides:
+Visualizing number of rides by weekday:
 ```
 trips_v2 %>%
   group_by(user_type, day_of_week) %>%